niolabs/docs/docs/blocks/block-development.md

 If the function you need does not exist in [nio-blocks](https://github.com/nio-blocks), you can easily create a custom block.

+## Block Template

-To create a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
+To create a custom block, clone the [block template repository](https://github.com/nio-blocks/block_template) from GitHub.
 The block template includes the basic {{ book.product }} block class as well as placeholders for the block's requirements, specifications, release notes, and tests.
 See the repository's [`README.md`](https://github.com/nio-blocks/block_template) for complete instructions.

 ## Developing Your Block

-After downloading the block template repository, you are ready to develop your own block.
+After downloading the block template repository, you are ready to develop your block.

 The {{ book.product }} base block and blocks with similar functionality that have been developed using the {{ book.product }} framework are good resources for block development.

-As outlined in your BLOCK_README.md file, you have the option to add properties, dependencies, commands, inputs, and outputs to your block.
+As outlined in your `BLOCK_README.md` file, you have the option to add **properties**, **dependencies**, **commands**, **inputs**, and **outputs** to your block.

-Before developing your own block, rename the BLOCK_README.md to README.md by executing the following command:
+Before developing your own block, rename the `BLOCK_README.md` to `README.md` by executing the following command:
 `mv BLOCK_README.md README.md`

 ### Base Block Class